FAIR-eDNA/FAIR-eDNA.github.io/docs/guidelines.md

 1. **Non-curated ASV/OTU table** (otuRaw) (Optional)

-    -	**Contents**: The initial ASV/OTU table produced in a bioinformatic pipeline, containing absolute sequence read counts of all ASV/OTUs (including contaminant/non-targeted taxa and unassigned ASV/OTUs) across all samples (including controls).
+    -	**Contents**: The initial ASV/OTU table produced in a bioinformatic pipeline, containing absolute sequence read counts of all ASV/OTUs (including contaminant/non-targeted taxa and unassigned ASVs/OTUs) across all samples (including controls).
 Each ASV/OTU will be provided with a unique `seq_id` at this stage.
     -	**Purpose**: To communicate objective information of read counts of all OTUs/ASVs in all samples, and allow data reusers to modify or re-run the data curation steps if required.
 The inclusion of control samples, suspected contaminants and non-targeted taxa allows the investigations of common contamination sequences, taxa, and sources across multiple studies, and potentially identify how to minimize them.
     -	**Note**: The column names in ASV/OTU tables should be either `samp_name` or `lib_id`, making sure they maintain clear links between the experiment/run metadata and ASV/OTU table.
     -	**Note**: Although it is called a “raw” ASV/OTU table, some level of compression, quality filtering and curation may already have been applied, such as filtering based on minimum length, read counts, error rates, and OTU clustering.
 The extent of data curation performed on the non-curated ASV/OTU table can vary between studies depending on the bioinformatics pipeline used, and this should be described under the term `otu_raw_description` in the project metadata.

 1. **Curated ASV/OTU table** (otuFinal)

     -	**Contents**: An ASV/OTU table resulting from various data curation processes, including denoising (i.e., custom or LULU curation), removing control samples, and eliminating suspected contamination and non-target taxa.
 This table should ideally be identical to, or correspond closely to, the one used for the final (e.g. ecological) analyses published in associated scientific papers.
+ASVs/OTUs without taxonomic assignments should remain in the otuFinal table if they were relevant to the analyses.
     -	**Purpose**: To facilitate reproducibility of original (ecological) analyses, and general reuse of a curated/cleaned version of the data.
 To improve interoperability with other types of biodiversity data, and thereby facilitate incorporation in general biodiversity databases, and make the data and underlying research discoverable and reusable for wider audiences.
     -	**Note**: The column names in ASV/OTU tables should be either `samp_name` or `lib_id`, making sure they maintain clear links between the experiment/run metadata and ASV/OTU table.
     -	**Note**: In some studies, researchers may choose to collapse multiple ASVs/OTUs assigned to the same taxon, summing their read counts.
 We, however, strongly encourage data providers to submit ASV/OTU tables in their original, non-collapsed form.
 Preserving each ASV/OTU with its individual read counts and sequence ensures better interoperability and prevents the loss of potentially valuable ASVs/OTUs due to uncertain or erroneous taxonomic annotations resulting from incomplete or imperfect reference databases at the time of analysis.